(Part 1 of 14 in series, John Briffa's "A Good Look at Good Health")

 ~ John Briffa

-(Part 4 of 14 in John Briffa's "A Good Look at Good Health")
+(Part 4 of 14 in series, John Briffa's "A Good Look at Good Health")

 There are a number of potential mechanisms that explain why nuts may not be fattening which were explored in a recent review that appeared in the Journal of Nutrition recently.
 I’ve summarised them (along with one mechanism that is not discussed but I think is important) below: